pyinstaller/pyinstaller/doc/bootloader-building.rst

     less bootloader/Dockerfile

-Building for Mac OS X
+Building for macOS
 ========================

-On Mac OS X please install Xcode_, Apple's suite of tools for developing software for Mac OS X.
+On macOS please install Xcode_, Apple's suite of tools for developing software for macOS.
 Instead of installing the full `Xcode` package, you can also install and use `Command Line Tools for Xcode <https://developer.apple.com/download/more/>`_.
 Installing either will provide the `clang` compiler.